davecrump/ryde-build/README.md

 The preferred installation method only needs a Windows PC connected to the same (internet-connected) network as your Raspberry Pi 4.
 Do not connect a keyboard or mouse directly to your Raspberry Pi; you can connect the HDMI display.

-- First download the 2020-05-27 release of Raspbios Buster Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-05-28/2020-05-27-raspios-buster-lite-armhf.zip
+- First download the 2020-08-20 release of Raspios Buster Lite on to your Windows PC from here https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-08-24/2020-08-20-raspios-buster-armhf-lite.zip

 - Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/